-For the year ended December 31, 2011, revenues from entities affiliated with Goldman Sachs totaled approximately \$15,596,000.
-Goldman Sachs Asset Management LP is a holder of greater than 5% of our outstanding common stock.
+For the year ended December 31, 2012, revenues from entities affiliated with Goldman Sachs totaled approximately \$12,330,000.
+Goldman Sachs Asset Management LP was a holder of greater than 5% of our outstanding common stock through the quarter ended September 30, 2012.